rmohnani/Obsidian-Vaults/Fall 2022/HIST 1830B/Lectures/Lecture 2.md

 Partnership between the nation states.
 State meaning unit of government administration - the exclusive control of legal violence.
 As european political system develops into the 19th cnetury we have consolidation of nation states.

+Sigmund freud born in 1856.
+Born right into liberal ascendancy.
+Studies to be a doctor. in 1880s and 1890s the optimisim of that liberal period is cracking.
+In 1890s the election of antisemmitic mayor fo Vienna.
+Had a great deal of power.

+Antisemitsims is a political strategy in this case against a people that don't classically fit into the political power dynamic/narrative.
+A more racial antisemmitism also began.

+"I decide who is a Jew" - mayor of vienna quote

+For freud this is the end of plurality of multiculturalism.
+When it's ratified by the emperor is a terrible day for Freud.
+And it happens almost to the day he came up with psychoanalysis and interpretations of dreams.

+Liberalism meaning open society the ability for everyone to participate in it.
+Thinks of itself as the inheritance of the long developments associated with the scientific revolution and the enlightenment of the 18th century.
+Science meaning specialized and d general knowledge.
+The freedom of discovery of the universe from the authority of the church, and enlightenment freed certain forms of thought from existing powers.

+Liberalism is connected with reason, thinking openly and clearly observation and reason.
+Meritocracy.